osiz-blockchainapp/mica-hCoinSandbox/docs/whitedoc/michelson.rst

 The concrete language is very close to the formal notation of the specification.
-Its structure is extremely simple: an expression in the language can only be one of the five following constructs.
+Its structure is extremely simple: an expression in the language can only be one of the four following constructs.

-1. An integer in decimal notation.
+1. An integer.
 2. A character string.
-3. A byte sequence in hexadecimal notation prefixed by ``0x``.
-4. The application of a primitive to a sequence of expressions.
+3. The application of a primitive to a sequence of expressions.
-5. A sequence of expressions.
+4. A sequence of expressions.

 This simple four cases notation is called Micheline.